British Ambassador to United Arab Emirates

 Educational certificate (UK)

-We also produce guides for British nationals who need information about services that are not provided by our Consulates, but that you may find useful in specific circumstances.
+We also produce guides for British nationals who need information about services that are not provided by our embassies, but that you may find useful in specific circumstances.

 - Buying a property in the UAE - information to help you make a full and considered decision about your property purchase.